 Could these three facts be used in combination to explore the possibility of improving brain functioning and memory by increasing brain efficiency, and concurrently accelerating the potential of raising the consciousness level of humankind to one of transcendent proportions?

 Early on in his research Bernard played around with the low amplitude squiggles measured by EEG recordings, and came up with very little; vague inferences about levels of arousal, sensory stimulation, and gross thinking were about all that could be discerned from these EEG traces.
 It seemed logical to Bernard, however, that the amplitude of these electrical signals must be able to be boosted somehow.
 Then the amplified electrical output of the brain could be captured, fed into a computer, analysed, and translated into binary code—the language of computers.
 That way the brain could be made, in effect, to talk directly to the computer.

 If the computer could also be enabled to talk back to the brain in a similar way, Bernard hypothesized, the functional capacity of the human mind could be enhanced significantly by having instantaneous access to the computers computational, memory, and storage functions.
 Correspondingly, the computer’s abilities could be dramatically enhanced by having immediate access to the speed and finesse of the human brain’s thinking and reasoning capabilities.
-The Thinking Computer, became the tag-line for Bernard’s thesis, and clearly a future contribution to what had already been called by those working in the field—but which Bernard was blissfully unaware of—Artificial Intelligence.
+The Thinking Computer, became the working title for Bernard’s thesis, and clearly a potential important contribution to what had already been called by those working in the field—but which Bernard was blissfully unaware of—artificial intelligence.